thomastech/PixelRadio/src/README.md

 5. Enable all the settings shown in the screenshot.\
 Important: The `COM` entry must match your ESP32's USB COM port.

+6. Disconnect PixelRadio's 12VDC power supply.\
-6. Using a USB cable, connect the TTGO ESP32 to your PC.
+Using a USB cable, connect the TTGO ESP32 to your PC.\
-Do not connect PixelRadio's 12VDC power supply.\
+Remove the MicroSD Card (if installed) from the ESP32.

+>IMPORTANT: The MicroSD Card MUST be removed before flashing!

-Press Start (located at the lower left corner of Flashing Tool).\
+7. Press Start (located at the lower left corner of Flashing Tool).\
 Flashing takes about a minute.
 If the upload fails then check your settings and try again.\
 Unplug the ESP32 after the upload is successful.

-7. One support file must be manually added using a microSD card.\
+8. One support file must be manually added using a microSD card.\
 The microSD Card (32GB or less) must be formatted as FAT32.\
 Copy the `RadioLogo225x75_base64.gif` file from the project data folder to the SD Card.\
 Do NOT rename the file.

-8. Insert the SD Card into the ESP32 and apply power.\
+9. Insert the SD Card into the ESP32 and apply power.\
 Wait one minute then remove the SD card.

-9. PixelRadio is now ready to use.
+10. PixelRadio is now ready to use.

 &nbsp;&nbsp;&nbsp;